Brain Aneurysm Treatment

-If you have been diagnosed with a brain aneurysm, UI Health's team of experts at the Brain Aneurysm Center will assess all available options to develop the best treatment plan.
+If you have been diagnosed with a brain aneurysm, the brain aneurysm experts at UI Health will assess all available options to develop the best treatment plan.
 Individual factors that can affect brain aneurysm treatment decisions include:

-- Other baseline medical conditions
+- Neurological condition and other baseline medical conditions

-- Aneurysm size and shape
+- Aneurysm location, size, and shape

-Brain aneurysms can be treated either surgically or through an endovascular approach — about 50 percent of the aneurysms treated through an endovascular procedure, without the need for direct surgery.
+Brain aneurysms can be treated either surgically or through an endovascular approach.
+About 50 percent of the aneurysms treated through an endovascular procedure, without the need for direct surgery.
 If the aneurysm is unruptured, options for management may include observation with follow-up imaging at regular time periods to monitor changes in the size of the aneurysm, or aneurysm treatment with either surgical clipping or endovascular coiling.

 Open Neurosurgery Craniotomy with Surgical Clipping Procedure

 UI Health is among only a handful of medical centers that perform cerebral bypass.
 Cerebral bypass is performed for complex aneurysms that can't be treated by traditional clipping.
 Through a craniotomy, a bypass is placed to re-route the brain circulation around the aneurysm to prevent it from filling.
 Intra-operative flow measurement, in addition to postoperative angiogram and NOVA MRA, are used to confirm bypass patency.
 The typical hospital stay following cerebral bypass is between three and five days.